Lednerb/bilberry-hugo-theme/v4-README.md

 #### Automatic Summary Split

-Using first 70 words of your content, Hugo automatically generates the summary followed by the _Continue reading_ link.
+Using the first 70 words of your content, Hugo automatically generates the summary followed by the _Continue reading_ link.

 #### Manual Summary Split